 As Frederick Douglass approached the bed of Thomas Auld, tears came to his eyes.
 He had not seen Auld for years, and now that they were reunited, both men could not stop crying.
 Douglass and Auld clasped hands and spoke of past and future, confronting death and reminiscing over their years of acquaintance and separation.

-Auld wasn’t an old friend of Douglass’s—he was his former owner and master.
+Auld wasn’t an old friend of Douglass’s—he was his former owner.
 But now, the two men stood on different terms.
 For years, Douglass had spoken out against Auld’s cruel treatment of himself and his family members, becoming one of the nation’s most recognizable abolitionists and advocates for equal rights for African-Americans.
 Now, with the abolition of slavery, Douglass could confront his former master without fearing arrest or re-enslavement.

 The 1877 meeting was one of a series of moving encounters Douglass had later in life with those who once held him in bondage.
 Fraught with strong emotions and bitter memories, the meetings show how determined Douglass—one of the most morally and politically influential African-American public figures of the 19th century—was to confront the legacy of slavery in his own life, in private as well as in public.

 Douglass, born into slavery in 1818 on Maryland’s Eastern Shore, wasn’t always owned by the Auld family.
 After living with an aunt and his grandmother, he was sent to serve at the Wye Plantation in Talbot County, Maryland.
 There, he saw the brutality of slavery on full display.
-His owner and overseer, Aaron Anthony, fed slave children from troughs and mercilessly whipped slaves who did not obey his orders quickly enough.
+His owner and overseer, Aaron Anthony, fed enslaved children from troughs and mercilessly whipped slaves who did not obey his orders quickly enough.

 As a free man, Douglass couldn’t forget the people he’d left behind in Maryland—or the masters who had enslaved him.
 He became involved in the abolitionist cause, started publishing his own abolitionist newspaper, The North Star, and associated with notable abolitionists like William Lloyd Garrison in his fight against slavery.
-His firsthand descriptions of the cruelty of slavery were a potent weapon in the struggle against bondage, and Douglass became a renowned speaker, crisscrossing the North to speak to abolitionist groups and gatherings about his life as a slave.
+His firsthand descriptions of the cruelty of slavery were a potent weapon in the struggle against bondage, and Douglass became a renowned speaker, crisscrossing the North to speak to abolitionist groups and gatherings about his life as an enslaved person.

-In 1848, Douglass again turned a spotlight on his former master.
+In 1848, Douglass again turned a spotlight on his former owner.
 He wrote an emotional open letter, to Thomas Auld, lambasting him for his participation in a cruel system.
 “I intend to make use of you as a weapon with which to assail the system of slavery,” wrote Douglass.
 Yet he ended the letter on a surprisingly tender note.
 “I entertain no malice toward you personally,” Douglass wrote.
 “There is no roof under which you would be more safe than mine, and there is nothing in my house which you might need for your comfort, which I would not readily grant…I am your fellow-man, but not your slave.”

 A few years later, Douglass met a member of the Auld family in person for the first time since his escape.
 Amanda Auld Sears, Thomas’s daughter, approached Douglass after an 1857 lecture in Philadelphia and invited him to visit her at home.
 Amanda’s views on slavery had changed in her adulthood, and she had become an anti-slavery advocate despite the tensions this created in her family.
 During their emotional meeting, Amanda and Douglass reminisced about their shared childhood.
 Douglass also used the time to ask about his family members, who were still owned by Auld.